VUEngine/vuengine.github.io/documentation/user-guide/configuration.md

 ## Game entry point

 Each game has to provide as its main entry point a global function called `game`.
 By convention, this is provided in a file called **Game.c** in the game's source folder.
-In receives the instance of the [VUEngine](/documentation/api/class-v-u-engine/) class and has to return the instance of the `GameState` that the engine will enter as its first state:
+The function has to return the instance of the `GameState` that the engine will enter as its first state:

 ```cpp
 GameState game(void)